application-research/delta-dm/docs/api.md

 ### POST /wallets
 - Add a wallet

-> This endpoint requires the Delta API key in the `Authorization: Bearer XXX` header

 #### Params
 ```json
 ?dataset-name // OPTIONAL: name that identifies the dataset.
 Must already exist (add it using /datasets POST).
 Will associate the newly added wallet with this dataset